tawanda-profuse/tawanda-profuse/README.md

-# - 👋 Hi, I’m Tawanda or Andrew.
+# - 👋 Hi, I’m Tawanda.
-- 👀 I’m interested in web development 🕸 and video games 🎮.
+- 👀 I’m interested in web development, mobile development, 🕸 and video games 🎮, playing them that is.
 - 🌱 I’m currently learning Next.js, React Native, and Typescript.
 - 💞️ I’m looking to collaborate with good team members.
-- 🤙 Reach me via my [website](https://tawanda-dev.netlify.app).
+- 🤙 Reach me via my [website](https://tawanda-dev.netlify.app) and make sure to checkout my [blog](https://tawanda-dev.netlify.app/blog).

 <!---
 tawanda-profuse/tawanda-profuse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.